Nyerere National Park

 Selous Wilderness Camp

 The camp is situated along the palm-fringed edges of the wide Rufiji River, deep in the Selous Game Reserve.
-It consists of 7 spacious en suite tents under makuti thatch structure, all with views over the Rufiji River, including 1 family tent (triple), 2 honeymoon tents (bath & outside shower), 2 twin-bedded tents, 2 double-bedded tents, spaced 20 meters apart to ensure privacy and exclusivity.
+It consists of 7 spacious en suite tents under a makuti thatch structure, all with views over the Rufiji River, including 1 family tent (triple), 2 honeymoon tents (bath & outside shower), 2 twin-bedded tents, 2 double-bedded tents, spaced 20 meters apart to ensure privacy and exclusivity.

 Other facilities include the mess under makuti thatch, with a mixture of solid wooden furniture and leather sofas, a swimming pool, 24-hour power (inverter, generator & batteries), and battery charging facilities.
 Other activities include game drives, boat safaris, and walking safaris accompanied by an armed ranger.